Defending the Rights of the Public Every Step of the Way

 We Demand An End To Mass Incarceration

-In June 2016, the Legal Aid Society launched the Decarceration Project, a bail reform initiative fighting to end the illegal incarceration of New York’s most vulnerable populations.
-The Project is dynamic, providing litigation support to trial staff, working on local and state policy, and running several separate initiatives aimed at reducing the Rikers population.
+In June 2016, The Legal Aid Society launched the Decarceration Project, a bail litigation and policy initiative fighting to end the illegal incarceration of low-income New York’s – most of whom are Black and Brown.
+The Project is dynamic, providing litigation support to trial staff, partnering with grassroots organizations to work on local and state policy, and running several separate initiatives aimed at reducing the Rikers population.
+Housed in the Project is the Time Saved Campaign, which provides assistance to sentenced people who have had their sentences calculated incorrectly, and the Women’s Pretrial Release Initiative, a collaboration between Legal Aid and Fedcap focused on getting cis- and trans-women off of Rikers Island.

-The Decarceration Project is a partner in the #CLOSErikers and #FreeNewYork campaigns and is a leading voice in several local and statewide bail reform coalitions, including the Bail Bond Accountability Coalition as well as the statewide bail reform coalition chaired by Katal.
-In 2017, the unit appeared in front of the City Council three times to testify on bail reform measures, algorithmic fairness, and progress towards closing Rikers Island.
-We have drafted several practice advisories, such as the one circulated last week on the new City Rules regarding bail.
-The unit has trained Legal Aid attorneys in all five boroughs and the new class, criminal defense attorneys in Westchester County, and lawyers in Albany at NYSDA’s annual trainer, as well as appearing on several panels and CLEs on bail reform.
-Our staff helped draft a letter to Governor Cuomo that Legal Aid co-signed demanding we work towards bail reform that does not include the introduction of dangerousness to the community, or the use of algorithmic risk assessments.
+The Project is a partner in the #CLOSErikers and #FreeNewYork campaigns and is a leading voice in several local and statewide bail reform coalitions, including the Bail Bond Accountability Coalition.
+As a part of our legislative advocacy we lobby Albany and engage in efforts to educate the public about pre-trial detention.
+In 2018, the unit appeared in front of the City Council several times to testify on bail reform measures, algorithmic fairness, and progress towards closing Rikers Island.
+The unit has trained Legal Aid attorneys in all five boroughs including the new classes, criminal defense attorneys in Westchester County, and lawyers in Albany at NYSDA’s annual training program.
+Attorneys in the unit also regularly appear on panels and CLE trainings on bail reform.

 The unit has partnered with two firms to further develop impact litigation strategies: Davis Polk & Wardwell and Quinn Emmanuel Urquhart & Sullivan.